 5. Take out a cooled bottle of water from refrigerator and keep it on a table.
 After some time you notice a droplets of water around it.
 Why?

-Because the surface of the air around the bottle cool down and air condenses around the bottle.
+This is because the surface of the air around the bottle cools down and air condenses around the bottle.

 6. To clean their spectacles, people often breathe out on glasses to make them wet.
 Explain why the glasses become wet.

 7. How are clouds formed?

 The process of condensation plays an important role in bringing water back to the surface of the earth.
 As we go higher from the surface of the earth, it gets cooler.
 When the air moves up, it gets cooler and cooler.
-At sufficient heights, the air becomes so cool that the water vapor present in it condenses to form tiny drops of water called droplets.
+At sufficient heights, the air becomes so cool that the water vapour present in it condenses to form tiny drops of water called droplets.
 It is these tiny droplets that remain floating in the air and appear to us like clouds.

 8. When does a drought occur?

 If it does not rain for two or more years, water is lost from the soil due to evaporation and transpiration.
 Since it is not being brought back by rain, the soil becomes dry.
 The level of water in ponds and wells of the region goes down and some of them may even dry up.
 The ground water may also become scarce.
 This may lead to drought.

 BYJU’S is India’s largest K-12 learning app with top-notch teachers from across the nation on its team.
 Find notes, question papers, sample papers, important questions of all the subjects and classes of CBSE syllabus.
 For more information, download the BYJU’S learning App.